 Recommendations:

 Modifying an Existing Finale Staff Set.
 This technique allows you to add staves to or remove staves from one of your current staff sets.
 Without the plugin you would have to view all staves and re-select all the staves you want, which sometimes is a laborious process.
-When you invoke the plugin directly (rather than from a Saved Setting), the plugin recognizes that you are not using a saved setting.
+When you invoke the Configuration option directly (rather than from a Saved Setting), the plugin recognizes that you are not using a saved setting.
 It then checks if you are currently viewing a Finale Staff Set in Scroll View.
 If so, it pre-populates the Use Finale Staff Set menu with the current staff set number.
 You can then simply add or remove staves from the list and hit OK.
 The plugin will replace the current staff set with the new one.

 Recommendations: